Style Guides, Citations, and Bibliographies

 There are several different styles for writing academic papers.
 Usually, you will be required to format your paper and provide citations according to a particular style guide, often corresponding to the style guide required by a discipline or area of study.
 For a brief comparison of commonly used style guides, with links to color coded examples of each, see Citation Style for Research Papers

-from Long Island University.
+from SUNY New Paltz Sojourner Truth Library for tips and tools.
 For additional help with your papers, see the resources and assistance offered by the Center for Academic Development and Learning

 (Tutoring Center) website.